wp-plugins/formidable/readme.txt

 * PRO: Fixed issue with multiple editable forms on the same page when one is set to only allow one entry per user
 * PRO: Added a check for automatically inserted custom displays to make sure we are in the loop to avoid the need for increasing the insert position setting
 * PRO: Show the post type label in the post type dropdown instead of the singular label to avoid blank options for custom post types without a singular name defined
+* PRO: Switched out the case-sensitive sorting in data from entries fields
+* PRO: If a custom display has detail link parameters defined, ONLY allow those parameters

 = 1.06.02 =
 * Fixed selection of dropdowns on the form builder page in Chrome